 Underage theft crimes in Ohio include shoplifting, petty theft, and credit card theft.
 Children charged with committing theft crimes risk losing their freedom and having a permanent criminal record.
-Working with our Medina defense attorney at Erb Legal LLC might help a child to avoid the harsh consequences of a conviction or adjudication, including:
+Working with our NE Ohio defense attorney at Erb Legal might help a child to avoid the harsh consequences of a conviction or adjudication, including:

 Sometimes, people look upon underage theft crimes as simply a manifestation of childhood mischief, but the effects of these charges on a child’s future educational and employment prospects can be serious and long-lasting.
 An experienced defense attorney is familiar with how to pursue opportunities for diversion programs and record sealing to lessen the impact of underage theft crimes.